bigchsta62/JavaScript-Quiz/README.md

 When all questions have been answered or the time runs out, you are redirected to the High Scores page.

-There you can save your name and score if it is in the top five(This function is incomplete)
+There you can save your name and score, if it's in the top five.

 https://bigchsta62.github.io/JavaScript-Quiz/